nomocas/dothat/README.md

 MyExtendedDSL = Dothat.extends(MyDSL, /*...*/);
 //...
 ```
-__Remarque__ : you could use ES6 class extension syntax, but by using MyDSL.extends you receive in addition 3 static methods (resolve, reject and extends) binded to needed Class that are useful.
+__Remarque__ : you could use ES6 class extension syntax, but by using MyDSL.extends you receive in addition 2 static methods (resolve, reject) binded to needed Class that are useful.
 So keep that in mind if you use ES6 class syntax.
 Whatever, keep thing simple... ;)

 Little sugar :
 ```javascript